awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-nlb-for-vpclink-using-console.md

 1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. Set up a web server on an Amazon EC2 instance\.
-For an example setup, see [Installing a LAMP Web Server on Amazon Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html)\.
+For an example setup, see [Installing a LAMP Web Server on Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html)\.

 1. Create a Network Load Balancer, register the EC2 instance with a target group, and add the target group to a listener of the Network Load Balancer\.
 For details, follow the instructions in [Getting Started with Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html)\.